OddOneOut/Better-WordPress-Syntax/readme.txt

 * Style code globally or language-based
 * WordPress Multi-site compatible (not tested with WPMU)
 * And more...

+**Languages**

+* This plugin is currently available only in English.
+Please [help translate](http://betterwp.net/wordpress-tips/create-pot-file-using-poedit/) it!

 Visit [Plugin's Official Page](http://betterwp.net/wordpress-plugins/bwp-syntax/) for more information!